Afghan Civil War (1928–1929): Kalakani versus the returned Amanullah

 On the 31st, Kalakani started another offensive on Maydan and made some progress.
 On 2 April, a force from Bihsuf occupied the Unay Pass and reached an agreement with the militias of the Surkh-i Parsa, Turkman, Bamyan, Balkhab and Shaykh Ali Hazarah for them to attack Kuhistan and Kuhdaman via the Ghurband Valley road while it simultaneously attacks Kabul via the road through Maydan.
 On 3 April, Kalakani's forces clashed in Shash Gaw, 13 mi north of Ghazni.
 On 7 April they were defeated while advancing along the road not so far from Ghazni near Shiniz in Wardak.
 On 7 April, they clashed at Shiniz, and on the 9th they clashed in Shaykhabad and Jaghatu, northwest of Ghazni.
 Fayz Muhammed reports that Kalakani suffered a major defeat near Ghazni on 9 April and that his forces fled to Qalah-i Durrani, but historian Robert D. McChesney believes this to be false.
 By the 12th, there were rumours in Kabul that Ghazni was surrounded by anti-Saqqawist forces.
 In mid-March, Mohammed Nadir Shah, who had departed from France in January, arrived in Jalalabad to centralize the opposition to Kalakani.
 It was reported on 16 April that Ghazni had fallen to anti-Saqqawist forces, and that Kalakani's forces had been defeated at Shaykh Amir, near the Majid Pass.
 By the 20th, there were reports that anti-Saqqawist forces were on the doorstep of Paghman, just west of Kabul, and that Hazarah forces from Bihsud crossed the Unay pass and were heading on their way to Ghurband, while another force occupied positions there to prevent Kalakani from using it to cross to Hazarahjat.
 The force sent to Ghazni retreated to Shiniz-i Wardak.
 On the 21st, soldiers loyal to Kalakani left Kabul to reinforce Ghazni.
 At this time, Kalakani decided to reinforce the Qalah-i Durrani fort to prevent rebel tribes from advancing past it.
 On the 24th, Kalakani's forces were clashing in Shash Gaw, 13 mi northwest of Ghazni.
 On the 26th, while laying siege to Ghazni, Amanullah had inexplicably given the order to retreat to Qandahar.
 On the 28th, it was reported that Kalakani's army had captured Ghazni.
 On 30 April, anti-Saqqawist forces re-entered Ghazni, renewing the battle.
-On the same day, a large anti-Saqqawist offensive managed to dislodge Kalakani's forces from positions in Shaykhabad, Takiya and Shash Gaw, forcing some of them to retreat towards Daht-i Tup.
+The same day, a large anti-Saqqawist offensive managed to dislodge Kalakani's forces from positions in Shaykhabad, Takiya and Shash Gaw, forcing some of them to retreat towards Daht-i Tup.
 On 1 May, anti-Saqqawist forces continued their offensive, clashing in Dasht-i Tup and Shaykhabad, and on 2 May fighting was taking place in Shaykhabad, Dasht-i Tup and Qalah-yi Durrani.
 On 7 May, units were sent from Kabul to Mahtab and Arghandah to prepare defenses there.
 On 8 May, while there was fighting in Dasht-i Tup and Bini Badam, Saqqawist forces under Purdil Khan departed for Charikar.
 One of Kalakani's generals, Muhammad Unar Khan, died on 14 May.
 The next day, Kalakani sent units to Kuh-i Asmai and Shayr Darwazah.
 On the 19th, Amanullah was rumoured to be besieged at Kalat, 80 mi north of Qandahar.
 On the 23rd, Amanullah Khan fled Afghanistan into the British Raj, leaving his brother Inayatullah Khan in charge of anti-Saqqawist resistance.
 By that time, Kalakani held control of the entire Ghazni region, and the road south of Ghazni as open.
 By 1 June, anti-Saqqawist forces who at this time were at Qarabagh decided to retreat Qandahar, while Kalakani's armies were able to take Kalat and had surrounded the city of Qandahar, which duly fell on 3 June or 31 May.